 Your Name:

 Child's Name Class/Group

 Your Address:

-Contact Details: (mobile)(work)
+Contact Details:

+Home

+Work

 Details of Complaint:

-(Please be as specific as possi ble, e.g. giving dates, who was involved and where etc)
+(Please be as specific a where etc) s possible, e.g. giving dates, who v vas involved and

-Please attach a continuation sheet/additional information i f you wish When did you report the problem to the school?
+Please attach a continuation on sheet/additional information if you v wish

+When did you report the problem to the school?

 To whom at the school did you report the problem?

 What was the response?

 Have you complained to the school about this before?

-Yes/No (delete as appropriate) If so, to whom, and when?
-What would you like to see done to resolve your complaint acceptable closure for yourself and the school? t and bring the matter to an Signed(Parent/Guardian) Date
+Yes/No (delete as appropriate)

+If so, to whom, and when?

+What would you like to see done to resolve your complaint and bring to matter to an acceptable closure for yourself and the school? he

+Signed

+Parent/Carer

+Date